 Following the very helpful discussion with the editor, we will acknowledge criticisms of these calculations in terms of their novelty and how they are placed in context.
-We will certainly place them correctly in context and acknowledge all other relevant papers.

-We want point out that the key reference (Martincorena et al 2017) that many of the referees cited appeared in November 2017 -- two months after our paper was submitted (!).
+In connection with this, we want point out that the key reference (Martincorena et al 2017) that many of the referees cited appeared in November 2017 -- two months after our paper was submitted (!).
 Thus, it would not have been reasonable for us to cite.
 However, we admit that it does share some of the methodology in ENCODEC.
 We think this bolsters us from a technical standpoint, but admittedly means our calculations are less novel.
-However, our goal is not to showcase a novel computational method of driver detection (which is the case in Martincorena et al 2017), but rather to demonstrate how a wide range of replication timing and other data give rise to more accurate estimates of mutation rate.
+Note, however, our goal is not to showcase a novel computational method of driver detection (which is the case in Martincorena et al 2017), but rather to demonstrate how a wide range of replication timing and other data give rise to more accurate estimates of mutation rate.
 We will try to make this clearer in our revision.

-4. Other technical considerations
+4. How we will address other technical considerations

 These concern things like the power analysis and various statistical tests on our networks.
+We are optimistic that will be able to address all of these easily.
 We will rebut these in a point by point fashion and incorporate additional calculations and sub figures as necessary.